Signed Into Law

 Which agencies enforce HB2306?

-HB2306 is enforced by Texas Department of Criminal Justice and Board of Pardons and Paroles.
+HB2306 is enforced by Board of Pardons and Paroles (BPP) and Texas Department of Criminal Justice.

 Q

-The compliance urgency for HB2306 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB2306 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q